-- A. A spotter is required for each top person above prep level. - B. Single leg extended stunts are allowed. - C. Twisting stunts and transitions to prep level are allowed up to 1 1⁄2 twisting rotations by the top person in relation to the performing surface.
+- A. A spotter is required for each top person above prep level. - B. Single leg extended stunts are allowed. - C. Twisting stunts and transitions to prep level are allowed up to 1 % twisting rotations by the top person in relation to the performing surface.

-Clarification: A twist performed with an additional turn by the bases performed in the same skill set, is not allowed if the resulting cumulative rotation of the top person exceeds a 1 1⁄2 rotation.
+Clarification: A twist performed with an additional turn by the bases performed in the same skill set, is not allowed if the resulting cumulative rotation of the top person exceeds a 11⁄2 rotation.
 The safety judge will use the hips of the top person to determine the amount of total rotation a top person performs in a skill set.
-Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation.
+Once a stunt

+Deleted: for the divisions Beginner - Elite

 - D. Twisting stunts and transitions to an extended position are allowed under the following conditions: - 1.
-Extended skills up to a 1⁄2 twist are allowed. - Example: A 1⁄2 up to extended single leg stunt is allowed.

-Clarification: Any additional turn performed by the bases in the same skill set would not be allowed if the resulting cumulative rotation of the top person exceeds 1⁄2 rotation.
+Extended skills up to a 1⁄2 twist are allowed. - Example: A $\frac{1}{2}$ up to extended single leg stunt is allowed. - Clarification: Any additional turn performed by the bases in the same skill set would not be allowed if the resulting cumulative rotation of the top person exceeds 1⁄2 rotation.
 The safety judge will use the hips of the top person to determine the amount of total rotation a top person performs in a skill set.
-Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation.

-2. Extended skills exceeding a 1⁄2 twist but not exceeding 1 twist must land in a two leg stunt, platform position or liberty (body position variations are not allowed).

-Example: A full up (1 twist) to an immediate extended heel stretch is not allowed, but a full up (1 twist) to an extension is allowed.

-Clarification 1: An extended platform position must be visibly held prior to executing a single leg stunt other than a liberty.

-Clarification 2: Any additional turn performed by the bases in the same skill set would not be allowed if the resulting cumulative rotation of the top person exceeds 1 rotation.
+Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation. - 2.
+Extended skills exceeding a 1⁄2 twist but not exceeding 1 twist must land in a two leg stunt, platform position or liberty (body position variations are not allowed). - Example: A full up (1 twist) to an immediate extended heel stretch is not allowed, but a full up (1 twist) to an extension is allowed. - Clarification 1: An extended platform position must be visibly held prior to executing a single leg stunt other than a liberty. - Clarification 2: Any additional turn performed by the bases in the same skill set would not be allowed if the resulting cumulative rotation of the top person exceeds 1 rotation.
 The safety judge will use the hips of the top person to determine the amount of total rotation a top person performs in a skill set.
-Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation.

-- E. During transitions, at least 1 base must remain in contact with the top person.
+Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation. - E. During transitions, at least 1 base must remain in contact with the top person.
 Exception: See "Release Moves". - F. Free flipping mounts and transitions are not allowed. - G. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.

-Clarification: This rule pertains to an athlete's torso (midsection of an athlete's body) not moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs.

-Exception 2: An individual may move under a stunt, or a stunt may move over an individual.

-- H. Single based split catches are not allowed. - I. Single based stunts with multiple top persons require a separate spotter for each top person.
+Clarification: This rule pertains to an athlete's torso (midsection of an athlete's body) not moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs. - Example: A shoulder sit walking under a prep is not allowed. - Exception 1: An individual may jump over another individual. - $\hbox{Exception 2: An individual may move under a stunt, or a stunt may move over an individual. } \\$ - H. Single based split catches are not allowed. - Single based stunts with multiple top persons require a separate spotter for each top person.
 Extended single leg top persons may not connect to any other extended single leg top person.